 Staff will be monitored and assessed to ensure their continuing suitability for child-connected work.
-This will be done by the principal and assistant principals.

 Inappropriate behaviour towards children and young people will be managed swiftly and in accordance with our school and department policies and our legal obligations.
 Child safety and wellbeing will be paramount.